ASPERGILLUS MENINGITIS - USA (04): MORE CASES, SECOND FUNGUS

 But the duration of antifungal therapy could be prolonged, possibly on

-," Park said.
+the order of months," Park said.
 To be especially careful, health

 officials have widened their warning to anyone who got a steroid